robotframework/robotframework/CONTRIBUTING.rst

 and follow these guidelines:

-- Other keywords and sections in the library introduction can be referenced with internal links created with backticks like ```Example Keyword```
+- Other keywords and sections in the library introduction can be referenced with internal links created with backticks like ```Example Keyword```.

-- When referring to arguments, argument names must use in inline code style created with double backticks like ````argument````.
+- When referring to arguments, argument names must use inline code style created with double backticks like ````argument````.

 - Examples are recommended whenever the new keyword or enhanced functionality is